One Green Thing a Day: Small Acts for a Burning World

 Climate action used to seem to him either in protest, a policy paper, or some solar panel he could never afford.
 That was until he read:

-Thereon, rather than trying to save his home, his planet overnight, he began by doing one thing every day, in which he could be good and which recharged his batteries.
-It did not have to be made complex.
+Rather than trying to save his home, his planet overnight, he began by doing one thing every day, in which he could be good and which recharged his batteries.
+It did not have to be complex.
 Reusing containers.
 A conversation with one of his friends on fast fashion.
 Planting something.
 Writing something.
-The preference to walk to places rather than drive.
+Deciding to walk to places rather than drive.
+That change in perspective, of falling apart to a simple one-thing-a-day-awareness, was the genesis of something quite strong.
+Climate action was no longer a foreign movement.
+It became who he was and connected to his purpose.

 The Practice that Brings You Home

-He began to observe the silent effect.
+He began to observe the effect of his simple actions.
 One of the people he worked with asked him how he began composting.
 One of the members of the family started switching off electrical appliances that would not be in use.
 Friends sent messages requesting to share plant-based recipes.
-The activities were minor, yet something bigger was getting cultivated, that is, a change of culture.
-It turns out, it is not the lecturing that provides people with reasons to change.
-Their change occurs due to the ability they see in a person they trust.
-Not perfectly, not sanctimoniously, just whatever.
-Every activity was something to talk about, a ripple.
-It is the beauty of doing one green thing; it is contagious, but in the best way possible.

 This approach has a deeper philosophy to it.
 It admits that the efforts of individuals cannot stop emissions in themselves, speaking of the fact that individual actions still change culture.
 And it is culture which shifts systems.
 The minds will change before the policies.
 Demand has to change before the industries.
 Citizens must demonstrate what matters before leaders do.